Sghosh1999/AWS-Machine-Learning-Tricky-Questions/Modeling.md

 - [x] Use a rule-based solution.
 - [ ] Use IP insights with (users/ID) pairs as input in order to output a score in the future that infers how anomalous the pattern of the event is.

+Overall explanation
+The company wants to stop the breaches from specific IP addresses only.
+So, using IP insights for training a model is not clearly the best solution.

+**Question 7**
+A large library decided to shift its activity to be fully internet-based as they will no longer have a physical location.
+The books will be presented as a soft copy on their newly established website.
+The library also aims to build a machine learning model to help their users search for books faster.
+They want to recommend books to a user that are similar to books they have read.

+Which type of algorithm should the library use to implement such service?

+- [x] Content based filtering.
+- [ ] Collaborative filtering.